Pahnke/LeetCodeBot/README.md

 `!help {command}` - Displayes a help message about for the command

-`!rename {display name}` - Sets the users name when displaying leaderboards to the display name
+`!rename {display name}` - Sets the user's name when displaying leaderboards to the display name

-`!rename` - Clears the users display name
+`!rename` - Clears the user's display name